triton-inference-server/model_analyzer/docs/config.md

 ```
 ### Weighted Objectives

-In addition to the mode discussed above, you provide multiple values in
+In addition to the mode discussed above, multiple values can be provided in
 the objectives key.
 For example:

 ```yaml